 This was one of the Q&As that sadly I didn't capture any audio for because I would've loved to have had it here to play for you.
 He was charming, funny, frank, passionate and talkative.

 He mentioned the myriad of low budget film roles he has done and has coming up, he talked about shooting Hercules and Andromeda at length, he talked about his fitness regime at the time versus now and he talked with deep sincerity and positivity the school charity he works with.

-He also addressed the infamous internet meme featuring him shouting, seemingly over the top, "DISAPPOINTED!" which eh revealed he actually stole from Kevin Kline in a Fish Called Wanda.
+He also addressed the infamous internet meme featuring him shouting, seemingly over the top, "DISAPPOINTED!" which he revealed he actually stole from Kevin Kline in A Fish Called Wanda.
 Which, now that you watch it again, makes perfect sense.
 It was a great, relaxed and fun Q&A.